xetdata/pyxet/docs/markdowns/cli.md

 *sync* will copy changed files from source to target.
 * By default, a changed file is one that has a different size between the source and target.
-If `--use-mtime` is provided, then a file whose size is the same is only copied if the source modification time is *later* than the target's modification time.
-Note that this flag will make the sync significantly slower.
+If `--use-mtime` is provided, then a file whose size is the same will be copied if the modification time for the source is *later* than the target.
+Note that this flag makes the sync significantly slower.
 * Only non-xet sources (e.g. S3 or local filesystem) are allowed.
 * Only XetHub targets are allowed (i.e. `xet://<user>/<repo>/<branch>`).
 * All files copied will be copied under a single commit to the repo.